Lixie-Labs/emotiscope-site/app_tour.md

 ## Temporal Dithering

 If you find you're sensitive to the high-speed (200-400Hz) color switching Emotiscope uses to draw smoother gradients, you can disable it.
 This reduces color reproduction from approximately 12-bit color to 8-bit.

+## Calibrate Touch Sensors

+If Emotiscope's touch sensors are ever misfiring, you can calibrate them to the environment and your fingers with a short on-screen walkthrough.

+## Check Firmware Update

+The Emotiscope app will check to see if a newer version of the Emotiscope / Remote Control are available.
+If something new releases, you'll be able to install it automatically with a tap!